Project failure is very real

 Some Stability with .Net: 2002-> 2007

 My first .Net project failed outright, but was my only outright failure with .Net until ~2012.
 No one understood the technology on our first project; about a year in I was making great breakthroughs, solving most of the long standing issues.
-Unfortunately due to missing long-term deadlines our strong manager was ousted was replaced with a ‘yes-man’; we disagreed and he soon ousted me.
+Unfortunately due to missing long-term deadlines our strong manager was ousted was replaced with a ‘yes-man'; we disagreed and he soon ousted me.
 That project failed within a year and I received several supportive emails from client staff.
-Approaching $10m dollars of tax-payer money wasted.
+Approaching $10m dollars of tax-payer money was wasted, subsequently I have read many news stories slamming IT at that major branch of the Government (employees ~300,000 people).

 Once up to speed with .Net virtually every project called me a ‘superstar’, ‘insanely productive’ etc and I did not see a single failure.
-Unfortunately there was plenty of evening and weekend work to put out fires/ meet deadlines.
+Unfortunately there was plenty of evening and weekend work to extinguish fires/ meet deadlines.

 Why were these projects all successful?
 We knew the entire technology stack.
 In particular I knew .Net and Oracle/ SQL Server very well; this enabled extinguishing fires quickly and permitted time to educate their developers.
-Many people were almost OTT thankful for taking the time to assist them.
+Many were ‘Over-the-Top’ thankful to me for taking the time to assist them (I was glad to help/educate!).

 Stress with .Net: 2007 -> Present

-Still no failed .Net projects but most were stressful; typically from overwhelming amounts of evening/ weekend work.
+By 2007 I still had no failed .Net projects where I had control but most were stressful; typically from overwhelming amounts of evening/ weekend work.

 - Quantity of frameworks sky-rocketed